smithy-lang/smithy-rs/design/src/rfcs/rfc0017_logging_sensitive.md

 Progress has been made towards this goal in the form of the [Sensitive Trait PR](https://github.com/awslabs/smithy-rs/pull/229), which uses code generation to remove sensitive fields from `Debug` implementations.

-The problem remains open due to the existence of HTTP binding traits and a lack of clearly defined user guidelines which customers may follow, in the context of `smithy-rs`, to honour the specification.
+The problem remains open due to the existence of HTTP binding traits and a lack of clearly defined user guidelines which customers may follow to honour the specification.

-This RFC proposes a new logging `Layer` to be applied to the `Routes` `Service`, and internal and external developer guidelines on how to avoid violating the specification.
+This RFC proposes a new logging `Layer` to be generated and applied to each `OperationHandler` `Service`, and internal and external developer guidelines on how to avoid violating the specification.

 ## Terminology